akdemirlab/HiCPlotter/README.md

 	chromA  chromStartA  chromEndA  dataValueA color (optional)     text (optional) chr1	10000		 10500		10.0	   250,13,27		   Polycomb

-4th column should be a floating number for histograms.
+4th column must be a floating number for histograms.

-5th column should be an rgb color for tile or arc plots.
+5th column must be an rgb color for tile or arc plots.

-6th column should be a string for tile plots. _Columns after 6th will be ignored._
+6th column must be a string for tile plots. _Columns after 6th will be ignored._

 ## Peak File